Civ13/civ13-wiki/wiki/Guide_to_Farming.md

 heatwave, as noted in the Watering section, will cause the crops to consume more water than usual.
 Sandstorms will also destroy the plants.
-You can try to cover them during the winter with tents, however, be sure to remove them in spring or they won't keep growing\!
+You can try to cover them during the winter with tents, however, be sure to remove them in spring or they won't keep growing!

 ### Skill